 Visual representation of microcrack locations in sandstone show an increase in microcrack distribution and fracture gouge thickness with confining pressure [Fig. 7e].
 At low confining pressures, shear microcracks are concentrated in the fracture zone of the primary shear fracture and conjugate fractures.
 However, the distribution of shear microcracks increases with confining pressure as shearing becomes increasingly dominant mode of microcracking.
 In general, an increase in confining pressure also correlates with increase in number of conjugate fractures.
 The increase in confining pressure results in slower fracture coalescence and increase in events of shear microcracks, which are associated with high energy release.
 Thus, the increase in confining pressure on sandstone during deformation results in an increase in shear microcracking and associated AE energy, and the formation of compactant fracture zones,

 As we increase confining pressure from 0 MPa to 50 MPa on samples of Lac du Bonnet granite, we observe an increase in peak strength of rock from 233.79 MPa to 433.63 MPa [Fig. 8a], indicating greater resistance to the formation of shear fracture during biaxial experiments.
 The formation of a fracture under increasing confining pressure is facilitated by an increase in total number of microcracks created during biaxial tests increases from 2110 at a confining pressure of 0 MPa to 3204 at a confining pressure of 50 MPa [Fig. 8b].
 While number of shear microcracks increases slightly, the growth of the fracture is facilitated by a significant increase in tensile microcracking with confining pressure, indicating dilatant fracture zones in granite.
-Over a range of confining pressures from 0 to 50 MPa, we calculate positive values of Damage Index at σ/σfailure =1 indicating formation of dilatant fracture zones [Fig. 8c].
+Over a range of confining pressures from 0 to 50 MPa, we calculate positive values of Damage Index at σ/σfailure =1, indicating formation of dilatant fracture zones [Fig. 8c].
 However, the dilatant tendencies of tensile microcracks are countered by the imposed confining pressure on rock resulting in a decline in rock volume with confining pressure.
 We calculate a decline in values of the Damage Index with confining pressure.
 Total fracture energy released as AE increases from 17.5 J at confining pressure of 0 MPa to 29.02 J at confining pressure of 50 MPa, with the contribution of shear microcracking increasing from 6% to 12% [Fig. 8d].
 The increase in fracture energy with confining pressure is due to the rapid increase in number of tensile microcracks to form the shear fracture.

-Visual representation of microcrack locations in granite show an increase in fracture gouge thickness with confining pressure [Fig. 8e].
+Visual representations of microcrack locations in granite show an increase in fracture gouge thickness with confining pressure [Fig. 8e].
 The increase in resistance to fracturing from confining pressure is countered by increase in tensile microcracking activity in the gouge region of granite, resulting in nucleation of dilatant shear fractures.
 The increase in confining pressure on granite results in slower fracture growth due to coalescence of larger number of tensile microcracks.
 Thus, the increase in confining pressure on granite during deformation results in an increase in number of tensile microcracks and associated AE energy, and the formation of dilatant fracture zones,

 Discussions